 Stages that corresponds to super-health

 Buteyko also identified 5 stages in the Buteyko Table of Health Zones that

 correspond to super-health or super-resilience.
-Transition to the next row above
+Transition to each next row above

-the norm triggers certain biochemical processes and many students report appearance of lost abilities of
+the norm triggers certain biochemical processes, and many students report appearance of lost (and often unknown) amazing abilities of

 RUSSIA - FEDERAL SERVICE FOR INTELLECTUAL PROPERTY,

 (21), (22) Application:99114075/14, 23.06.1999